EnglishMffn/eborallAngular/README.md

 # Eborall.net Project
 Here is the code for my portfolio website, built on Angular.
+Feel free to look around and see how I work.

 ## Development server